Nigel Evans: Political career

+Parliamentary career

+At the 1992 general election, Evans was elected to Parliament as MP for Ribble Valley with 52.4% of the vote and a majority of 6,542.
+He made his maiden speech on 20 May 1992.

-He was appointed as the Parliamentary Private Secretary (PPS) to the Secretary of State for Employment David Hunt in 1993, and remained Hunt's PPS when he was appointed Chancellor of the Duchy of Lancaster in 1994.
+Evans was appointed as the Parliamentary Private Secretary (PPS) to Secretary of State for Employment David Hunt in 1993, and remained Hunt's PPS when he was appointed Chancellor of the Duchy of Lancaster in 1994.
 In 1995, Evans became the PPS to Tony Baldry the Minister of State at the Ministry of Agriculture, Fisheries and Food in 1995, and in 1996, he became the PPS to the new Secretary of State for Wales William Hague.

-With the Conservative Party not winning a single seat in Wales at the general election of 1997, Evans was drafted onto the frontbench by former prime minister John Major as a spokesman on Welsh Affairs.
-He became a member of the Shadow Cabinet under Iain Duncan Smith as the Shadow Secretary of State for Wales from 2001 to 2003.
+At the 1997 general election, Evans was re-elected as MP for Ribble Valley with a decreased vote share of 46.7% and an increased majority of 6,640.
+After the election, Evans was drafted onto the frontbench by former prime minister John Major as a spokesman on Welsh Affairs.

+Evans was again re-elected at the 2001 general election, with an increased vote share of 51.5% and an increased majority of 11,238.
+He became a member of the Shadow Cabinet after the election under Iain Duncan Smith as the Shadow Secretary of State for Wales from 2001 to 2003.
 He had publicly criticised the government for not having a dedicated Secretary of State for Wales in a cabinet post, so when the new Conservative leader Michael Howard decided to take the role outside of the Shadow Cabinet, Evans chose to return to the backbenches.

+He became a member of both the Trade and Industry and the Welsh Affairs Select committees in 2003.
+In November 2004, Evans was appointed a Vice-Chairman of the Conservative Party, with specific responsibility for overseeing Conservatives Abroad and mobilising the Conservative vote overseas.

+At the 2005 general election, Evans was again re-elected with an increased vote share of 51.9% and an increased majority of 14,171.